-For more information about mi_tab_nparam_exist(), mi_tab_param_exist(), and mi_tab_amparam(), refer to Chapter 5, "Descriptor Function Reference."
+For more information about mi_tab_nparam_exist(), mi_tab_param_exist(), and mi_tab_amparam(), refer to Chapter 5, "Descriptor Function Reference," on page 5-1.

 Supporting Multiple-Column Index Keys

 The key descriptor contains information about an index key.
 If the index contains more than one key column, the access method might provide for following operator-class considerations: